Students are welcome at Sanshin!

 Appropriate dress and behavior

 Students sometimes worry about being disrespectful or making a mistake that may cause offense.
 We appreciate that, but don't worry!
 We have first time visitors at Sanshin all the time.
 Some are students who simply want to observe and record, while others are interested in learning to practice and participating in the community in the longer term.
 We know that visiting a Buddhist temple for the first time is not something that Western people frequently do, and we don't expect you to know all the protocols.
 The most important thing is to maintain a gracious attitude, a spirit of inquiry, and attention to any guidance we may give.
-Just watch and follow along with what others are doing as best you can.
+Dark or subdued colors, pants or a long-ish skirt so you can sit cross-legged, and a quiet, open mind are all you need.
+Sit when the person next to you is sitting, bow when they bow.
+Just watch and follow along with what others are doing as well as you can.
 We promise, no one is looking on and judging.

-Please read our FAQ and zendo guidelines.for information on what to wear and other useful things to know.
+Please read our FAQ and zendo guidelines for more detailed information on what to wear and other useful things to know.

 Soto Zen: An Introduction to Zazen (free downloadable booklet)